 See the outside from your smartphone

 If you already have either a camera or video doorbell, now is the perfect time to check the level of your battery in these devices.
 Replace/charge them if it is sitting at or below 10%.
 Next, check they are well positioned on the wall and they are firmly in place.
-Remove any obstructions that will impede on its view, such as cobwebs and dirt.
+Remove any obstructions that will impede its views, such as cobwebs and dirt.
 For cameras, check the angle of the lens.
 Will you be able to see when someone approaches your door?
 Lastly, ensure all wires are out of sight and check that the camera or video doorbell has a strong internet connection.

 If you don’t have either a smart camera or video doorbell, look for one that has two-way communication capability.
 Once installed, activate all notifications in the settings from your smartphone.
 This way you’ll know when people have arrived and can talk to them from the comfort of your couch.
 Depending on the angle and position of your camera, you can even monitor your driveway too.
 So, you won't be caught in your PJs when a friend or family member decides to turn up unexpectedly.

 This is something that I have not been paying any attention to during the pre Covid-19 days.
 But now, this has solidified itself within our household cleaning routine.
 You will need to regularly wipe down all the door handles inside and outside of your home, and yes this does include the entry to your home too.
 Don't forget your doorbell or door knocker too.
-Since these items are in high touchpoint or high traffic areas, they can easily be a 'port' to spread the unwanted bacteria around your home, without you even realising it.
+Since these items are in high touchpoints or high traffic areas, they can easily be a 'port' to spread the unwanted bacteria around your home, without you even realising it.
 Whilst you're at it, don't forget to regularly clean your mobile phone, keys and any other object that is frequently used outside the home.
 You don't know what you pick up when touching different surfaces throughout the day.
 But by touching your keys or phone and then your face, it's another way that bacteria can quickly spread.
 So it might be worth spending an extra 5-10 minutes to clean all these most frequently used items.

 Create a drop off zone